zukunft/zukunft.com/docs/llm/json_structure.md

 factor is intentional; scaling happens via the `percent` measure, not the expression.

+### A `percent` value is stored as the decimal ratio, never as the ×100 number

+The same scaling applies to a stored value: a value qualified with `percent` holds the **ratio**, and the `percent` measure turns it into a percentage for the user.
+So a share of 18 % is `"number": "0.18"`, not `"18"`.

+- **Right**: `{"words": ["share of population 65+", "Zurich (canton)", "2025", "percent"], "number": "0.18"}`
+- **Wrong** — off by a factor of 100 as soon as the number is calculated with:
+  `{"words": ["share of population 65+", "Zurich (canton)", "2025", "percent"], "number": "18"}`

+This is not cosmetic.
+A ×100 value silently breaks every formula that consumes
+it: `"profit" = "holders" * "switching willingness" * "market share" * "margin"`
+gives the right answer with `0.02` and `0.05`, and a 10 000× too large one with `2` and `5`.
+It also forces a compensating `/ 100` into the consumer and a `* 100` into the producer, both of which the `percent` measure already does.

+The decimal form covers the whole range: 0.5 % is `"0.005"`, 230 % is `"2.3"`,
+and a `calc-validation` entry whose `words` contain `percent` states its expected result the same way.

+**Before storing, sanity-check the magnitude** — the two forms are easy to confuse when the number is small.
+A housing vacancy rate of `0.06` is the ×100 form of 0.06 % (`"0.0006"`), while an investor share of `0.85` is already the ratio for 85 %.
+Decide from the real-world quantity, not from the size of the number.

 ### Period-over-period change: reuse the system `increase` formula

 Do **not** write a bespoke "growth rate" / "year-over-year change" formula.
 The